 - Sketch Me! by Bluebear Technologies Ltd.

-Most photo editor apps like the ones mentioned are free to download, but keep in mind that in-app purchases probably apply.
+Most photo editor apps like the ones mentioned are free to download, but keep in mind that in-app purchases often apply.

 Now we’ve got the photo in the app.
-As you can see from the screenshot, Cartoon Photo Editor has a bunch of instant filters at the very bottom of the screen that we can apply (much like Instagram or Snapchat), as well as a slider section.
-You can scroll through the filters and find one that is appealing, or you can manually adjust the picture using the sliders.
+As you can see from the screenshot, Cartoon Photo Editor has a bunch of instant filters at the very bottom of the screen that we can apply (much like Instagram or Snapchat), as well as a slider section that will allow to manually adjust different values to create the ultimate image.

-Once you’ve got the cartoon looking the way you want it to, just tap the download button (the large arrow pointing down) to make a copy of the cartoon image on your device, or tap the share button to put it online instantly.
+Once you’ve got the cartoon looking the way you want it to, just tap the download button (the large arrow pointing down) to make a copy of the cartoon image on your device, or tap the share button (the three circles) to put it online instantly.

 If you’d rather not install any software or use an app, there are lots of web-based services that will generate an avatar for you based on your photograph.
-I’ll look at a few of those websites here and show you the kinds of results you can get.
+Let’s take a look at a few options to see what that might look like.

 BeFunky One-Click Converter

-BeFunky is an online graphics service with a lot of different features and options, and one of the options they have is a one-click photo cartoonizer.
-This is an upgrade from their free product but you can try it at no cost.
+BeFunky is an online graphics service with a lot of different features and options, and one of the options they have is a one-click photo cartoon maker.
+This is an upgrade from their free product, but you can try it at no cost.
 The image above is a sample of the final output.
 As you can see, it’s got a totally different feel than the previous cartoon, so you may want to play around with different options to choose the style for you.

-LunaPic is another online photo editor with a cartoonizing function.
+LunaPic is another online photo editor with the ability to turn photos into cartoons.
 The site has a wide variety of other editing tools as well.
-The above image is the default cartoonizer filter.
+The above image is the default cartoon filter.

 Another option you may want to check out is a cartoon avatar creator.
-These apps normally don’t require a photo beforehand, but if you want to, you can pick various options to make the character look more like you.
+These apps don’t require a photo or any artistic ability and let you pick and choose the features that best represent you.

 There are character creators for different artistic styles.
 Try Cartoon Maker – Avatar Creator by Picfix Art Studio for generic cartoon avatars that kind of remind us of the Wii-moji.
 If you prefer anime characters, you may want to check out Avatar Maker: Anime by Avatars Makers Factory.
 And of course, apps like Bitmoji have an internal cartoon creator.

 Cartoon avatar creators are convenient if you want a simple representation of you that isn’t really your photo.
 Avatars like these may come in handy when you need one for public forums or other online places where you want to keep your identity a secret, but still want to express your real and true self.

-There are also some websites you can use to cartoonize yourself – we wrote a tutorial article on websites where you can cartoon yourself for free!
-If you’d rather do a faceswap, we’ve got an article on face swap apps for Android and if you’d rather swap something else, we can show you how to change genders on Bitmoji.
+There are also some websites you can use to turn your photo into a cartoon.
+We wrote a tutorial article on websites where you can cartoon yourself for free!

 Many camera apps have “artistic” filters that you can use on existing photos.
 Rather than downloading another app, you may want to check to see if you already have these capabilities.
 You’re more likely to have these types of filters if you have a different camera app than the one that came with your phone.